Mohit Chauhan

 Mohit Chauhan (born 11 March 1966) is an Indian playback singer, known for his work in Hindi films.
 He was a part of the Silk Route band.
-Chauhan has received two Filmfare Award for Best Male Playback Singer and three Zee Cine Award For Best Male Playback Singer awards.
+Chauhan has received two Filmfare Award for Best Male Playback Singer a Maharashtra State Film Award for Best Male Playback Singer and three Zee Cine Award For Best Male Playback Singer awards.
 He has recorded several songs for films and albums many different languages, and is one of the most prominent Indipop singers.

 Early life

 Mohit Chauhan was born in the town of Nahan, Sirmaur district, Himachal Pradesh, on 11 March 1966.
 He has an elder brother and a younger sister.
 Because of his father's transferable job, he studied in various schools of Himachal Pradesh, including Our Lady of Snows Highschool in Kullu, and St. Luke's Senior Secondary School, Solan.
 Chauhan earned a Master of Science in Geology from a government college at Dharamshala affiliated to Himachal Pradesh University.
 He has not received any formal training in music, but he often practiced singing with his brother.
 He got influenced by his grandfather who was a classical singer and played harmonium.
 He was also influenced by legendary singer Kishore Kumar.
 He wanted to become an actor before his debut in the music industry.